gottacatchenall/ms_sampling_effort/manuscript.md

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

 # Effects of false negatives on ability to make predictions

+In this section, we assess the effect of false negatives in data on our ability to predict

 Use the same model and data as [@Strydom2021RoaPre].
 Seed the training data with false negatives at a rate $p_{fn}$.
 Don't do anything to